agentzh/code2ebook/README.md

 Note that, for ebook readers lacking colors (like Amazon Kindle), then you should not specify the `--color` option for the `src2html.pl` script.

-This is essentially an HTML-formatted "ebook" :)
+This is essentially an HTML-formatted "ebook", which is readily browsable in a web browser on either a PC or a tablet.

 [Back to TOC](#table-of-contents)